pretzelhammer/rust-blog/posts/learning-rust-in-2020.md

 ![hackerrank more like failrank](../assets/hackerrank-more-like-failrank.png)

 This is really strange because I was able to browse Rust solutions for the problem above submitted by other HackerRank users, so it's possible to submit a Rust solution somehow.
-I tried Googling this issue and but Google didn't return any useful results.
+I tried Googling this issue but Google didn't return any useful results.
 There's no way for me to evaluate HackerRank other than to tell you not to waste your time with it like I did.